Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/arcane-sorcery.md

 You can cast [[Misty Step]] without expending a spell slot.

 # Level 18: Metamorphosis
-You learn the [[Shapechange]] spell, and you can cast it using an appropriate spell slot.
+You learn the [[Shapechange]] spell, and you can cast it using a 9th level spell slot.
 You can concentrate on this spell for a duration of 8 hours.
 During this spell's duration, you can use your action to assume a different form following the same restrictions and rules for the original form, with one exception: if your new form has more hit points than your current one, your hit points remain at their current value.